danbrough/kotlinxtras/README.md

 ## News

-The [sqldelight](./demos/sqldelight) demo is working with sqldelight 2.0.0-alpha04.
+The [sqldelight](./demos/sqldelight) demo is working with sqldelight 2.0.0-alpha04 with all linux and android native targets.